ThomPoppins/MERN-Enterprise-Search/README.md

     - Min: 0
     - Max: 5
     - Default: 0
     - Description: The overall rating of the company.
+Every `User` can vote on this only a single time but might be able to edit their rating of the company.
+In what format ratings should be tracked and saved is to be decided.

 26. **Customers:**
     - Type: Array
     - Required: false
     - Default: []
-    - Description: An array of customers affiliated with the company.
+    - Description: An array of customers `User` `ObjectId`s in from the `users` collection in database.

 27. **Premium:**
     - Type: ObjectId (Reference to Premium Type model)
     - Required: false
     - Default: null
     - Description: The premium type associated with the company.
+Like "none" "bronze", "silver", "gold" or "platinum".
+What every premium subscription level has to cost and what advantages or features these provide for subscribed companies is to be decided, think about company profile cosmetic changes or being able to have actions, discounts or events, BUT companies will never be able to pay for a higher place in the search result because that defeats the purpose of this application completely.

 28. **Vendor:**
     - Type: ObjectId (Reference to Vendor model)
     - Required: false
     - Default: null
-    - Description: The vendor associated with the company.
+    - Description: Can this company sell to other companies?
+If so, this company will be marked as vendor and probably have a corresponding  `Vendor` document in the (yet un-existing) `vendors` collection where all to vendors specific data will be saved.

 29. **Employees:**
     - Type: Array
     - Required: false
     - Default: []
-    - Description: An array of employee objects associated with the company.
+    - Description: An array of `User` `ObjectId`'s of users who accepted the `Invite` to become employee of this company and will be able to have some functionalities within this company like writing `Story` posts under their own name and communicate with (potential) customers (users of this application).

 30. **Stories:**
     - Type: Array
     - Required: false
     - Default: []
-    - Description: An array of stories associated with the company.
+    - Description: `ObjectId`'s of `Story` documents in the `stories` collection.
+Stories are posts placed on a timeline where you can see what the company has been active in lately and in the past.
+Stories can differ a lot from one another, companies have to be able to have a large spectrum of possibilities adding stories that fit their wishes.

 31. **Products:**
     - Type: Array
     - Required: false
     - Default: []
-    - Description: An array of product objects associated with the company.
+    - Description: Products a company can offer and users can buy.
+Probably will be an array of `ObjectId`'s, but have to decide how to structure product data.
+Maybe product selling functionality would require a compete new platform to be with a realtime connection synchronizing with this application.

 32. **Services:**
     - Type: Array
     - Required: false
     - Default: []
-    - Description: An array of service objects associated with the company.
+    - Description: A company can offer and sell services to users.
+The exact format this will be build in is to be decided.

 33. **Agenda:**
     - Type: Array
     - Required: false
     - Default: []
     - Description: An array of agenda objects associated with the company.
+Format is to be decided.

 34. **Appointments:**
     - Type: Array
     - Required: false
     - Default: []
-    - Description: An array of appointment objects associated with the company.
+    - Description: An array of appointments with users and other companies, format is to be decided.

 35. **Messages:**
     - Type: Array
     - Required: false
     - Default: []
-    - Description: An array of message objects associated with the company.
+    - Description: Corresponds with messages in the `messages` collection `ObjectId`'s

+// TODO: GA HIER VERDER MET DESCRIPTIONS

 36. **Notifications:**
     - Type: Array